btRooke/verble/README.md

-# Hack the Burgh IIX
+# Hack the Burgh VIII